meireles/GitTutorial/_cheat_sheet.md

 git diff HEAD~1 <file>  # working dir VS. previous version
 ```

+### Back to the past & Back to the future

 To make your working directory match how the **whole** repo was like in a previous version.

 ```bash
 git checkout <commit_id>
 ```

-You can run the older analysis on your previous versin of the data.
-You will see a scary 'detached HEAD' message.
-This means that nothing that you do will be saved (you can't commit, etc).
+You can look around, run older analysis on your previous version of the data, etc. You will see a scary 'detached HEAD' message.
+This means that __nothing that you do will be saved__ (you can't commit, etc).

 To _"go back"_ to your most recent version, simply: